Jawad Anani: Political career

 Anani's political career started in 1979 when he became Minister of Supply.
 He served in that position until 1980 and was then appointed as Minister of Labour which he was until 1984.
 In that year he served as Minister of Industry, Trade and Tourism.
 He was president of the Royal Scientific Society between 1986 and 1989.
 In 1991 Anani was a Jordanian delegate to the Madrid Conference of 1991.

 In 1993 he was appointed to the management board of the failing Petra Bank, where he helped cut losses.
 Later the same year he was appointed as Minister of State for Cabinet Affairs and Minister of Information, which he was until 1995.
-During this period he was coordinator for the peace talks with Israel.
+During that period he was co-ordinator for the peace talks with Israel.
 He was Deputy Prime Minister for Development Affairs between 1997 and 1998.
 In 1998 he was Minister for Foreign Affairs.
-He was Chief of the Royal Court between 1998 and 1999, he served as last chief under King Hussein of Jordan.
+He was Chief of the Royal Court between 1998 and 1999, he served as the last Chief under King Hussein of Jordan.
 He held the same position for a short while under King Abdullah II of Jordan.

 In 2012 Anani was made President of the Social and Economic Council.
-In 2013 he stated that he saw Jordan's accession to the Gulf Cooperation Council as a "natural step" citing its "economic, financial, labor, strategic, security and cultural relations with the council".
+In 2013 he stated that he saw Jordan's accession to the Gulf Co-operation Council as a "natural step" citing its "economic, financial, labor, strategic, security and cultural relations with the council".
 Anani has been appointed a member of the Senate several times, most recently in 2013, when he stepped down as President of the Social and Economic Council.
 Anani previously served in the Senate from 1993 to 2001.

 On 1 June 2016 he was appointed Deputy Prime Minister for Economic Affairs and Minister of Industry, Trade and Supply in the cabinet of Hani Al-Mulki.
-In a cabinet reshuffle on 28 September 2016 he retained his post of Deputy Prime Minister for Economic Affairs, his ministerial post was however changed to that of Minister of State for Investment Affairs.
+In a cabinet reshuffle on 28 September 2016 he retained his post of Deputy Prime Minister for Economic Affairs, his ministerial post, was however, changed to that of Minister of State for Investment Affairs.
 He was succeeded as Minister of Industry, Trade and Supply by Yarub Qudah.
 On 15 January 2017 Anani resigned as Deputy Prime Minister for Economic affairs and Minister of State for Investment Affairs.